 Data suggests that the main reason for the United State's high infant mortality rate is the significant rate of preterm births in this country.
 The good news is that this rate has begun to drop over the last few years.
 In 2006, 12.8% of all live births were born at less than 37 weeks gestation; by 2008, that rate had dropped to 12.3%.
-In Missouri, in 2009, the infant mortality rate remained steady at 7.2 per 1000 live births.
+The preterm birth rate declined in 2009 for the third straight year to 12.18 percent of all births.
+In Missouri, in 2010 the infant mortality rate dropped from 7.2 to 6.5 per 1000 live births.

 The March of Dimes states that, "Preterm birth is the leading cause of death in the first month of life in the United States."
 Those children who do survive being born prematurely could potentially face lifelong serious health issues.
-In 2009, a 17-year-old child died from causes directly linked back to her premature birth.

-Infants less than one year of age comprised the majority of the natural cause deaths in 2009, with 438 (78%).
-Of the 249 (57%) deaths that occurred within the first 48 hours, 194 (78%) occurred within 24 hours after birth.
+Infants less than one year of age comprised the majority of the natural cause deaths in 2010, with 384 (77%).
+Of the 219 (58%) deaths that occurred within the first 48 hours, 197 (90%) occurred within 24 hours after birth.

-CHILDREN LESS THAN ONE YEAR WHO DIED OF NATURAL CAUSES BY SEX AND RACE SEX RACE FEMALE WHITE MALE BLACK OTHER
+CHILDREN LESS THAN ONE YEAR WHO DI ED OF NATURAL CAUSES BY SEX AN ID RACE